formlio/forml/docs/project.rst

 :ref:`artifacts <registry-artifacts>`.

-While developing, ForML allows to execute the project source-code working copy by triggering its :ref:`development lifecycle actions <lifecycle-development>` or when visited in the :ref:`interactive mode <interactive>`.
+While developing, ForML allows to execute the project source-code working copy by triggering its :ref:`development life cycle actions <lifecycle-development>` or when visited in the :ref:`interactive mode <interactive>`.

 .. attention::